MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/api/netfx/kusto-ingest-client-errors.md

 Additional information:

-Files are compressed prior to their ingestion.
+Files are compressed before their ingestion.
 The exception is raised when an attempt to compress the file fails.

 ### UploadFileToTempBlobIngestClientException